skarmoutsosv/LiveWB/README.md

 Autoconfiguration includes: country discovery, update interval recognition,  maximized window recognition.

-This means that without any configuration, a user will have as background a composite image which will be specifically made for his country, and this composite image will update only if there is a newer image upstream and at the same time there is none maximized window.
+This means that without any configuration, a user will have as background a composite image which will be specifically made for his country, and this composite image will update only if there will be a newer image upstream and there is none maximized window.

 Custom configuration files may be created easily with the following parameters:</br>
 - Composite image dimensions</br>